Dubes/personal-blog/src/content/test-blog-entry/test-blog.md

 excerpt: 'A preview of my first post'
 ---

-This is my first post for testing blog content from markdown
+This is my first post for testing blog content from markdown.
+This file must be replaced with actual content.